Dataninja/advanced-mapping-tool/README.md

 ### Dataset sources

+#### shape

+No external files, data are embedded in the geo layer features' properties.
+No inherited configurations.

 #### file

-Equal to the geographic file source definition.
 See the *Geographic sources* > *file* section.

 #### dkan